mahdeslami11/JD-NMF-/README.md

 ### Usuage

-Convert the source speech files listed in Gitsource_Test.list with spectrogram features to the Converted_speech folder:
+`JDNMF.m`: convert the source speech files listed in Gitsource_Test.list with spectrogram features to the Converted_speech folder.

-  JDNMF.m

-Convert the source speech files listed in Gitsource_Test.list with STRAIGHT features to the Converted_speech_STRAIGHT folder.
-This may perform better, but you have to ask the code from [here](http://www.wakayama-u.ac.jp/~kawahara/index-e.html):
+`JDNMF_STRAIGHT.m`: convert the source speech files listed in Gitsource_Test.list with STRAIGHT features to the Converted_speech_STRAIGHT folder.
+This may perform better, but you have to ask the code from [here](http://www.wakayama-u.ac.jp/~kawahara/index-e.html).

-  JDNMF_STRAIGHT.m